JoryHogeveen/off-canvas-sidebars/readme.txt

 Please let me know through the support page!

 == Upgrade Notice ==

-= 0.3 =
-Version 0.3 introduces some radical code changes to the plugin.
-Please READ THE CHANGELOG!!, update and clear your cache after updating

 = 0.2 =
 Version 0.2 introduces some radical code changes to the plugin.
 Please clear your cache after updating